 Regulation by the federal government through the Department of Health and Human Services (DHHS) monitors Lifesharing Organ Services.
 The Organ Procurement and Transplant Network (OPTN) have been designated by DHHS to provide oversight and policy guidelines to all of the Organ Procurement Organizations (OPO) in the United States.
 To continue as a designated OPO, Lifesharing must meet donor and organ recovery metrics set by DHSS.

 As a Donate Life Organization, Lifesharing is a member of the United Network for Organ Sharing (UNOS), which operates the national organ allocation system.
 Lifesharing allocates organs according to UNOS guidelines to ensure equitable organ distribution in our community.
 Lifesharing is also accredited by the Association of Organ Procurement Organizations (AOPO) – a professional association providing national guidelines for OPOs.
-In addition to the Food and Drug Administration, state and local Health Departments also regulate Lifesharing Tissue Service.
+In addition to the Food and Drug Administration, the American Association of Tissue Banks (AATB), state and local Health Departments also regulate Lifesharing Tissue Service.

 The Lifesharing team includes an executive director, medical director, transplant coordinators, community outreach professionals and Family Services support staff.
 The organization operates under the guidance of a governing board, in addition to medical, clinical and volunteer advisory committees.